EnriqueF97/EMAI-AS-Labs/README.md

 - **If scared, go hide:** If the defensive ghost is scared, it tries to avoid the enemy Pacman.
 - **If enemy invader, chase it:** If an enemy Pacman is detected in its territory, the agent chases it to force it back to base.
 - **Patrol to midpoint:** Otherwise, the agent patrols the midpoint of its territory to intercept invaders efficiently.
+This approach intercepts the opponent's pac-man as soon as it enters our field.

 ### 3. Patrol Point Selection